 Metalsmith (gold and/or silver): In this specialty you can work with a variety of materials including metals, knowledge of construction and fabrication techniques is at the core of the practice.
 You can work for a jewelry manufacturing company, or or/and for yourself.
 Many metalsmith artist work independently and they market their work through their own store or through galleries and jewelry stores.

-Jewelry Manufacturer: You will have the opportunity to develop and manufacture a jewelry line that can be anything from anything from small production to mass production runs.
+Jewelry Manufacturer: You will have the opportunity to develop and manufacture a jewelry line that can be anything from anything from small to mass production runs.
 You can design your own line or manufacture other people’s designs.

 Jewelry Craft Artist: A jewelry crafter who markets through craft fairs and gallery-stores.
 Many crafters create a line of hand-made, unique or low production run pieces.